-"We are pleased to partner with Airbus to establish the final assembly line for H125 helicopters in India.
+The contract was signed at the Farnborough International Airshow 2024.
+The setting up of the FAL was announced on 26 January 2024 by Airbus CEO Guillaume Faury and Tata Sons Chairman N. Chandrasekaran.
 This collaboration built on TASL's expertise in airborne platforms, and the strength of our ongoing partnership with the Airbus Group, aligns with the 'Make in India' initiative and addresses India's growing helicopter market potential.
 The project will enhance helicopter manufacturing capabilities in India, and support growth of civil aviation in India," stated Sukaran Singh, Chief Executive Officer and Managing Director, Tata Advanced Systems Limited.

 "India is a country with great potential for helicopters and we believe that there is no better way to unlock this promising market than with a 'Made in India' H125 helicopter.
-We are confident that a locally assembled helicopter open new civil and parapublic markets such as the Helicopter Emergency Medical Services and other public services, making helicopters critical component nation building.
-We are delighted that we are embarking this pioneering journey with our trusted partner the Tata Group, with whom Airbus already has a multi-faceted partnership,"

-stated Bruno Even, CEO of Airbus Helicopters.
+We are confident that a locally assembled helicopter will open new civil and parapublic markets such as the Helicopter Emergency Medical Services and other public services, making helicopters а critical component of nation building.
+We are delighted that we are embarking on this pioneering journey with our trusted partner the Tata Group, with whom Airbus already has a multi-faceted partnership," stated Bruno Even, CEO of Airbus Helicopters.